prsnn450/chunk-mate-project/backend/README.md

 ## API Endpoints
 The backend exposes several API endpoints for interacting with documents and chunks.
 Refer to the route files in the `routes` directory for detailed endpoint information.

-## Contribution
-Contributions are welcome!
-Please submit a pull request or open an issue for any enhancements or bug fixes.

-## License
-This project is licensed under the MIT License.
-See the LICENSE file for more details.